DinnieJ/scg-loyalty-hub/README.md

 - ~~Make simple application with jwt + async db~~
 - Build up core for project based on starlette + fastapi (70%)
 - Cleaning up (Will be done after finish core)

+What need to be done

+- Using .env or .ini file for configuration instead of Config class
+- Refactor database session implemenation (might use singleton pattern)